bcnmy/docs/docs/tutorials/sessionkeys/transferwithsession.md

 ```

 Now we'll generate a session module using the Session Key Manager Module and then set the active validation module to be the session module.
-This updates the original config we passed to the smart account when creating it.
+This updates the original configureation on the smart account.

 ```javascript